-The CAP program began in 2005 as a way for resolving tax issues through open, cooperative and transparent interactions between the IRS and taxpayers before the filing of a return.
+The CAP program began in 2005 as a way of resolving tax issues through open, cooperative, and transparent interactions between the IRS and taxpayers before the filing of a return.
 The program began with 17 taxpayers and currently has 169 taxpayer participants.

 Changes for the 2019 Application Season: The changes and reinforcement of existing policies are intended to ensure that engagement by taxpayers and the IRS are consistent with the original objectives of the program.